mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 The value to pass 'setPanelBrightness' must be a value less than MATRIX_WIDTH.
 For example for a single 64x32 LED Matrix Module, a value less than 64.
 However, if you set the brightness too high, you may experience ghosting.

+Also you may use method `setPanelBrightness8(x)`, where x is a uint8_t value between 0-255.
+Library will recalculate required brightness level depending on matrix width (mostly useful with FastLED-based sketches).

 Example:

 ```